RayFisher-24/Integrate-Web-to-Android/README.md

   - Add your HTML CSS & JS file and it ready to go.

 ## Step 4: Change the MainActivity file <br/>
-  - Create a View
+  - import a WebView
 ```
-import the WebView webView;
+WebView webView;
 ```
   - Get the id of that WebView by <br/>
 ```